Early Action Deadline for Dual-Degree Applicants**: November 1

 **We encourage all high school seniors who are applying to Taubman College to apply Dual Degree (more information below) to Taubman and one of the following schools: the College of Literature, Science, and the Arts (LSA), the College of Engineering, or the Stamps School of Art & Design by the Early Action deadline.
 If you have any questions about this process, please contact firstname.lastname@example.org or 734-764-1649.

 Students who apply dual degree with Taubman College and the College of Literature, Science, and the Arts (LSA), the College of Engineering, or the Stamps School of Art & Design by the Early Action deadline (November 1st) have two opportunities to be admitted to the University of Michigan, as well as the chance to be offered Preferred Admission status should they not be offered Freshman Admission.
-Preferred Admission students become Taubman College students at the beginning of their junior year, provided they complete the necessary pre-requisites and maintain a GPA above 3.0.
+Preferred Admission students become Taubman College students at the beginning of their junior year, provided they complete the necessary pre-requisites and maintain a GPA above 3.0 in their architecture-specific coursework.
 Preferred Admission students work with an Admissions Counselor during their freshman and sophomore years to make sure they completing all pre-requisites and staying on track to transfer.

 How to apply Dual Degree:

 - In the "General" section of the University of Michigan Common App: select "Early Action" as your "Preferred Admission Plan"

 - In the "Academics" section: select "Taubman College of Architecture and Urban Planning Dual Applicant"

 - Select your second program choice (LS&A, Art & Design, or Engineering) in the "Dual Program" section*

 - Submit your Common Application by November 1st*

 - Submit your Portfolio by February 1st